Understanding Science: An Introduction to Science

 Science is everywhere: it allows you to make a nice warm cup of tea, to see all the objects around you, and to cross water by walking over a bridge.
 Science also holds our galaxy together, it makes the laws that drive biodiversity, and describes the nature of subatomic particles - the building blocks of everything.
 Diving into the diversity and beauty of science will bring you an adventurous ride full of knowledge and surprises.

-This course, Introduction to Science, aims to give you just a taste for that adventure, as we travel through the entirety of scientific understanding (or at least as much as we can fit in).
+This 20-week course aims to give you just a taste for that adventure, as we travel through the entirety of scientific understanding (or at least as much as we can fit in).
 Starting with the cosmos, we will travel through our universe and discuss all the objects we meet on the way.
-Landing on Earth we will learn about the ever-changing aspects of our planet, and how Earth can support life.
+Landing on Earth we will learn about the ever changing aspects of our planet, and how Earth can support life.
 We will learn about the chemical building blocks of life, discover how our genetics determines who we are, see how our body works and can be improved using modern medicine, and explore how the knowledge of mathematics, artificial intelligence, and applied sciences shaped the modern world.

 Each week we will explore a new topic, as well as discussing the science that is going on in the world around us and how we think that science will affect our future.
 If you have ever wanted to learn more about science and the way everything works, join us for what promises to be an exciting ride!